Historic WWII Bomber B-17G “Sentimental Journey” coming to Medford, OR

 Photos From The Event

 The B-17 was first rolled out in 1935 at the Boeing plant in Seattle, WA.
 One local reporter exclaimed, “It’s a regular fortress.”.
 Thus the B-17 became known as the Flying Fortress She flew in both the European and Asian theatres during WWII.
 Her crew of 10 men experienced bone-chilling temperatures in an unpressurized plane.
 Temperatures often dropped to -60 degrees.
 Of the 12,731 B-17’s made only half survived through WWII.
 Today only about 50 still exist worldwide and only about 10 still fly.
-Airbase Arizona is fortunate to be the proud owners of one them.
+Airbase Arizona is fortunate to be the proud owners of one of them.

-A unique opportunity that we able to offer the public are rides, an experience of a lifetime, putting folks right in the seat of history!
-These Living History Flight Experiences ($425 Radio Room/Waist Gunner seats or $850 Navigator/Bombardier seats) serve to keep our aircraft flying and spreading the word across the country of our history.
+A unique opportunity that we are able to offer the public are rides, an experience of a lifetime, putting folks right in the seat of history!
+These Living History Flight Experiences ($425 Radio Room/Waist Gunner seats or $850 Navigator/Bombardier seats) serve to keep our aircraft flying and spread the word across the country of our history.